Trisfald/veridia-rpg/Traits.md

 ##### Cost: 7 experience points
 Add one bonus dice to all attacks and maneuvers when engaging a single opponent in close quarters with a melee weapon.

+### Half-swording
+##### *Requirements: melee 4*
+##### Cost: 4 experience points
+While using a sword, side-sword, longsword or greatsword you can move one or both hands to the blade.\
+Doing so gives you a disadvantage of three dice on the attack roll, but makes your weapon armor piercing.

 ### Incapacitator
 ##### *Requisites: brawl 3*
 ##### Cost: 4 experience points